-The Board of Directors of the Company at its meeting held on May 6, 2022, approved the Scheme of Amalgamation and Arrangement ('Scheme') under the Companies Act, 2013, for merger of the Company (Amalgamating Company) with Larsen & Toubro Infotech Limited ('Amalgamated Company' / 'LTI') with appointed date of April 1, 2022.
+43 The Board of Directors of the Company at its meeting held on May 6, 2022, has approved the Scheme of Amalgamation and Arrangement ('Scheme') under the Companies Act, 2013, for merger of the Company (Amalgamating Company) with Larsen & Toubro Infotech Limited ('Amalgamated Company / 'LTI') with an appointed date of April 1, 2022.
+The Scheme is subject to requisite approvals from the shareholders and creditors of the Company and the Amalgamated Company, regulators including the Stock Exchanges, the Securities and Exchange Board of India ('SEBI'), and the Honourable National Company Law Tribunals (NCLT) having jurisdiction over the Company and the Amalgamated Company.
 The proposed merger, inter-alia, aims to create an efficient and scaled-up IT services provider.
 Upon the Scheme becoming effective, the shareholders of the Company will be issued shares of LTI in the ratio of 73 equity shares of LTI for every 100 equity shares of the Company.
 The name of the combined entity is proposed to be 'LTIMindtree Limited', leveraging the advantages of both the brands and creating value for all the stakeholders.
 A steering committee has been set up to oversee the merger and integration related activities.